zbo14/services/services/tor/README.md

 `$ sh scripts/stop.sh`

-Stop the HAProxy load balancer and Tor instances.

-Then remove the containers and volumes.
+Stop the HAProxy load balancer and Tor instances, then remove the containers and volumes.

+## Config

+### HAProxy

+The default config is `./etc/haproxy/haproxy.cfg`.

+Please refer to the [HAProxy docs](https://cbonte.github.io/haproxy-dconv/2.1/configuration.html) if you'd like to add or modify config.

+**Note:** To change the number of Tor instances, modify the backend definitions in the HAProxy config *and* specify the appropriate `--scale`s in `./scripts/start.sh`.

+### Tor

+The configs for the HTTP and SOCKS proxies are `./etc/tor/http/torrc` and `./etc/tor/socks/torrc`, respectively.

+Please refer to the [Tor manual](https://2019.www.torproject.org/docs/tor-manual.html.en) if you'd like to add or modify config.